Aldeburgh’s Amazing Swifts

 Give us a call if you would like some advice on installing a nest box.

-Please read the ‘Article’ page to understand why and how you can help and read the ‘Latest News’ page to see what we’ve been up to over the summer.
+Please read our message below and read the ‘Latest News’ page to see what we’ve been up to over recent months.
 Also check out the ‘Identification’ page to see the difference between Swifts, Swallows and House Martins.

 Finally, if you find a struggling Swift, do give us a call (07762 300050 or 01728 454585) if immediate assistance is needed or check the swifts-conservation.org website for a list of carers who can advise, Judith Wakelam (01638 715971) being the closest at Mildenhall.